Narabzad/llm-relevance-judgement-comparison/Pref/README.md

 - `reformat.py`: Reformat `judge.*` files into qrel format for use by compatibility measures
 - `unacceptable.py`: Generate judgment requests to compare relevant (best/acceptable) vs. non-relevant (unacceptable)

 Because human assessment is expensive, the sampling algorithm (`prefj.py`) normally operates on only the top grades.
 The `qrels.*` files in this directory are used to initialize the sampling algorithm with **all** relevant documents.
-They represent an intermediate step in the judgment process and are included only for completeness.
+These files represent an intermediate step in the judgment process and are included only for completeness.

 The `prefs.*` files are one output of the overall assessment process.
 They are generated from the `*.judge` files with `reformat.py` These files are used to compute compatibility measures reported in our paper.
 The scripts in the associated directory (../Compatibility) illustrate their use.